-- If patients are told to take medications, the person may or may not experience some side effects.
-Discuss those potential side effects with the doctor.
+- If medications are prescribed, the patient may or may not experience some side effects.
+Potential side effects should be discussed with the doctor.

 - In rare cases, if a patient has a continuous fast heart rate like PSVT that goes untreated, the heart muscle can weaken and lead to heart failure.